-To turn on these notifications, visit a user's profile, click the three dots in the upper right-hand corner of the post, and choose "Turn on Post Notifications" from the menu that appears.
+To turn on these notifications, visit a user's profile, click the three dots in the upper right-hand corner of the post, click "Notifications" from the menu, and finally toggle on notifications for either posts or stories from the menu that appears.

 Want to turn post notifications off?
 Just follow the same steps.
-It's important to note that you must enable notifications from the Instagram app in your phone's settings -- here's how.
+It's important to note that you must enable notifications from the Instagram app in your phone's settings — here's how.

 - To allow notifications on iPhone/iPad: Go to "Settings," then "Notifications."
 Choose "Instagram" and then turn on the setting to "Allow Notifications."